TIERGARTEN - DAY FOR NIGHT (AT), approx 45 min, in postproduction

 Simon Frühwirth

-Cruising as a social practice knows many modes of moving through the city.
-It involves strolling, lingering, loitering, and waiting.
-Silent and vulnerable.
-As an artistic strategie it allows us to challenge the camera’s perspective on what is happening, the perspectives of the actors in the filmic representation, and possibly even the perspectives of the audience itself.
+As an artistic strategy, cruising allows us to question the presence of the camera at the scene, the perspective of the actors in the filmic representation, and possibly even the perspective of the audience itself.

 with